 As this article has shown, technology has drastically altered the way in which the practice of law operates, while also infiltrating the job search process when legal professionals are seeking to promote and advance their careers.
 Further, legal recruitment firms, and the headhunters therein, are also engaged in utilizing the latest high-tech recruiting resources, such as chatbot interviewing, ATS and HRMS.
 Overall, these technological innovations make the legal recruitment process more time and cost-effective, with the benefits spilling over to their law firm and corporate legal counsel clients, along with the attorney candidates themselves.

-What does the future hold for the best and most-innovative legal recruitment agencies moving forward?
+What obstacles and challenges will the best and most innovative legal recruitment agencies have to face in the future?
 Time, as they say, will tell.